Our Vision

 Executive Director

-With 38 years in public education, Deborah has been a leader at the Maryland Assessment Group (MAG) since 1990, becoming Executive Director in 2021.
+With 38 years in public education, Deborah has been a leader at the Maryland Assessment Group (MAG) since 1990, and was Executive Director from 2021-2025.
 She currently serves as the Supervisor of State Assessments and Accountability at Frederick County Public Schools, coordinating all state-mandated tests and ensuring compliance.
 Deborah is dedicated to system improvement through data-driven strategies and effective project management.

 Board Member